futel/dialplan-functions/doc/ssl.md

 - visit AWS ACM web console
 - change region to us-east-1

 # Test

-POST to a smoke test URL as described in test.md.
+Run the itest tests, or POST to a smoke test URL, as described in test.md.

 # Notes

 The box that certbot is run on stores the creds and becomes a local registry for the certs, when we register on create/update, Let's Encrypt sends the reminder email.
-Do we need the local certs when we renew or can they be thrown away after they're in ACM?
-Files are stored in /etc/letsencrypt.
+Do we need the local certs stored in /etc/letsencrypt when we renew or can they be thrown away after they're in ACM?

 The cert expiry is short, this process must be repeated each time.
 I think the usual process is to have the infrastructure and staff, a networked box running certbot and a human to keep it running?
 It doesn't look hard if we aren't really concerned about security, need to run it with an auth hook periodically for autorewnewal.
 Might be worth it to just buy 4 certs a year?